morteza/weighted-metapath2vec/README.md

 # Weighted Metapath2vec

-Python package to embed heterogenous graphs using a weighted alternative of metapath2vec.
+wMetapath2vec is a Python package to embed heterogenous graph nodes using a weighted alternative of Metapath2vec.
+The embedding might be used for downstream machine learning tasks.

 ## Installation

 ```
-pip install wmp2vec
+pip install wmetapath2vec
 ```